data-dependent/osrs-guides/skilling.md

  - **Tick 4**: The skilling timer decrements to -1.
 During client input, we eat a karambwan which sets the skilling timer to -1+2=1.
 Next in client input, we start interacting with the tree.
  - **Tick 5**: The skilling timer decrements to 0.
 During our turn, in interactions with objects, we get a roll for a log.
  - **Tick 6**: The skilling timer decrements to -1.
 During client input, we remove our interaction with the tree.
  - **Tick 7**: The skilling timer decrements to -2.
-During client input, we eat a karambwan which delays our sk illing timer to -2+2=0.
+During client input, we eat a karambwan which delays our skilling timer to -2+2=0.
 Next in client input, we start interacting with the tree.
 During our turn, in interaction with objects, we get a roll for a log.

 ### Flinching